aodhanlutetiae/dj_SQL/README.md

 # dj_SQL

-Learning SQL for data journalism at Jomec
+This is an outline of resources and essential queries for learning SQL for data journalism.
+It uses SQLite.